DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Custodian: responsible for the task of implementing the proscribed protection defined by the security policy and senior management
   - Auditor: responsible for reviewing and verifying that the security policy is properly implemented
 - 1.3.4 Security control frameworks **🔥🔥Focuses on the HOW🔥🔥**
   - A **security control framework**: It is a prescriptive set of cybersecurity safeguards and best practices to protect an organizations assets.
-It helps in implementing risk managment strategy. outlines the org's approach to security, including a list of specific security processes, procedures, and solutions used; it is important in planning the structure of an org's security solution; many frameworks to choose from, such as:
+It helps in implementing risk managment strategy. outlines the org's approach to security, including a list of specific security processes, procedures, and solutions used; it is important in planning the structure of an org's security solution;
+  - If a security control's benefits cannot be quantified, evaluated, or compared, then it does not actually provide any security.
+  - there are many frameworks to choose from, such as:
     -  **Control Objectives for Information Technology (COBIT)** ("moderately referenced" on the exam)
         - COBIT is a documented set of best IT security practices by ISACA
         - Six key principles (🟡Sally Has Daring Goals To Excel SHDGTE) :